The Upside of Uncertainty

 There is an old saying among traders that It’s all about “controlling fear and greed.”

-You just need some smart strategies to manage the short-term downside risk of key positions while making sure that your portfolios have proper upside exposure.
+You just need to implement some smart strategies to navigate the short-term downside risks of your key positions while making sure that your portfolios maintain adequate exposure to the potential upside that are provided by sound investment opportunities.

 [1] https://www.norstella.com/why-clinical-development-success-rates-falling/